raspberrypilearning/hair-today/en/step_4.md

 ![Extra bits](images/extra-bits.png)

 + Select the eraser tool and carefully remove any leftover areas.
-You can change the size and shape of your eraser by clicking next to **Brush** to make it easier to remove the small bits.
+You can change the size and shape of your eraser by clicking on the **Brush** to make it easier to remove the small bits.

 ![Eraser](images/eraser.png)